drivera123/LDRS500/unit-3.-values-based-leadership-and-critical-thinking.md

 Cited in the overview, these resources are for reference purposes–you are not expected to read these.

-Bondi, L., Carr, D, Clark, C and C. Clegg \(2016\).
-Towards Professional Wisdom: Practical Deliberation in the Professions.
+Bondi, L., Carr, D, Clark, C and C. Clegg \(2016\). _Towards Professional Wisdom: Practical Deliberation in the Professions_.
 New York: Routledge.

 Cahalan, K.,Foley, E. and G. S. Mikoski eds. \(2017\).
-Integrative Knowing and Practical Wisdom in Minding the Gaps: Integrating Work in Theological Education.
+Integrative Knowing and Practical Wisdom in _Minding the Gaps: Integrating Work in Theological Education_.
 Eugene, OR: Wipf and Stock.

-Chong Ho Song, P. \(2015\).
-How to read Journal Articles in the Social Sciences.
-Thousand Oaks, CA: Sage Publications.
+Chong Ho Song, P. \(2015\). _How to read Journal Articles in the Social Sciences._ Thousand Oaks, CA: Sage Publications.

-Durant, W. \(1926\).
-The Story of Philosophy.
+Durant, W. \(1926\). _The Story of Philosophy_.
 New York: Garden City Publishers.

-Goodson, Patricia \(2013\).Becoming an Academic Writer.
+Goodson, Patricia \(2013\)._Becoming an Academic Writer_.
 Los Angeles: Sage

-Hoerr, T. \(2017\).The Formative Five: Fostering Grit, Empathy and other Success Skills Every Student Needs.
+Hoerr, T. \(2017\)._The Formative Five: Fostering Grit, Empathy and other Success Skills Every Student Needs_.
 Alexandria, VA: Association for Supervison and Curriculum Development.

-Kavelin Popov, L. \(2004\).
-The Pace of Grace: The Virtues of a Sustainable Life.
+Kavelin Popov, L. \(2004\). _The Pace of Grace: The Virtues of a Sustainable Life_.
 New York: Penguin.

-Rolheiser, R. \(1995\).
-Against an Infinite Horizon.
+Rolheiser, R. \(1995\). _Against an Infinite Horizon_.
 London: Hodder and Stoughton.

 ## At the end of this unit students will be able to: